m-reza-rahman/weblogic-kubernetes-operator/documentation/site/content/managing-domains/accessing-the-domain/external-clients.md

 - For WebLogic Server domains running in Kubernetes managed by the operator, you can set this property by including the system property in the `JAVA_OPTIONS`
   [Domain environment variable]({{< relref "/managing-domains/domain-resource#jvm-memory-and-java-option-environment-variables" >}}) defined in the domain resource's `spec.serverPod.env` attribute.

-For example, if the URL of the proxy for domain1 is t3://proxy-host:31234, specify Java system property `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234` in WebLogic Server domain2.
+For example, if the URL of the proxy for domain1 is `t3://proxy-host:31234`, specify Java system property `-Dweblogic.rjvm.domain.proxy.domain1=t3://proxy-host:31234` in WebLogic Server domain2.
-A message originating from WebLogic Servers in domain2 that are addressed to the host name that starts with domain1, such as t3://domain1-managed-server1:8001, will be sent to the proxy at t3://proxy-host:31234.
-The proxy then routes the message to a WebLogic Server in domain2, and RMI forwarding will ensure that the message will reach WebLogic Server managed-server1 in domain domain1.
+A message originating from WebLogic Server instances in domain2 that are addressed to the host name that starts with domain1, such as `t3://domain1-managed-server1:8001`, will be sent to the proxy at `t3://proxy-host:31234`.
+The proxy then routes the message to a WebLogic Server instance in domain2, and RMI forwarding will ensure that the message will reach WebLogic Server managed-server1 in domain1.

-Patch 32408938 is required in each WebLogic Server that participates in cross-domain transactions, or that is the routing destination of a proxy.
+Patch 32408938 is required in each WebLogic Server instance that participates in cross-domain transactions, or that is the routing destination of a proxy.
 The patch is available for WebLogic versions 12.2.1.3.0 (PS3), 12.2.1.4.0 (PS4), and 14.1.1.0.0, and is already included in the PSUs for these releases since July 2022.